Risk Factors Dashboard

 We have significant intangible assets, including goodwill and other intangible assets, which are susceptible to valuation adjustments as a result of changes in various factors or conditions.
 The most significant intangible assets are goodwill, customer relationships and patents and core technologies.
 Customer relationships are amortized over their estimated economic lives based on the pattern of economic benefits expected to be generated from the use of the asset.
 Technologies and patents are amortized on a straight-line basis over their estimated useful lives.
 We assess the potential impairment of goodwill on an annual basis.
 Whenever events or changes in circumstances indicate that the carrying value may not be recoverable, we will be required to assess the potential impairment of goodwill and other intangible assets.
 Factors that could trigger an impairment of such assets include the following:

-Future adverse changes in these or other unforeseeable factors could result in additional impairment charges that would impact our results of operations and financial position in the reporting period identified.
+Future adverse changes in the above or other unforeseeable factors could result in additional impairment charges that would impact our results of operations and financial position in the reporting period identified.

 Risks Relating to our Intellectual Property and Technology